aeon0/d4lf/README.md

 - Supported resolutions: 1920x1080, 2560x1440, 3840x2160
 - Font size must be set to small in the Gameplay Settings
 - Game Language must be English
+- Advanced Tooltip Information (showing min and max values) is fine.
+But the Compare has to be truned off

 ### Run
 - Execute d4lf.exe and go to your D4 screen.